owenvickery/cg2at/README.md

                                    <b>**INSTALL**</b>
 </p>

-The best method to get a copy of CG2AT2 is via CONDA which will install the latest version of CG2AT2 as this will add any missing packages already not installed.
+The best method to get a copy of CG2AT2 is via CONDA which will install the latest version of CG2AT2 including any missing packages already not installed.

 conda install -c stansfeld_rg cg2at